pihomeserver/Kupiki-Hotspot-Script/README.md

 What is Kupiki Hotspot
 ==================

-This project is the latest version of [the tutorial](http://www.pihomeserver.fr/2015/08/05/raspberry-pi-coovachilli-et-freeradius-pour-un-hotspot-wifi-avec-portail-captif/) created first on my blog [Pi Home Server](http://www.pihomeserver.fr)
+This project is the latest version of [the tutorial](http://www.pihomeserver.fr/2015/08/05/raspberry-pi-coovachilli-et-freeradius-pour-un-hotspot-wifi-avec-portail-captif/) created first on my blog Pi Home Server(now closed)
 Created on a Raspberry Pi 2, some functionalities and tools where not available for the Raspberry Pi 3.
 Also the tutorial was a little bit difficult to implement because of too many steps.
 That's why i decided to create a script that will help you to build your own hotspot automatically.